BruceZhanKai/LinuxFaceDetectionCLM/README.md

 ## CLM

-add folder "CLM_src" in 1st floor folder and put all cpp & hpp files in move main cpp to 1st floor folder move "model" to 1st floor folder
+add folder "CLM-src" in 1st floor folder and put all cpp and hpp files in move main cpp to 1st floor folder move "model" to 1st floor folder